 8. Student Loan Default Rate Continues To Decline

 Borrowers who do not make payments for more than 270 days on federal student loans automatically enter default.
-Based on data released by the Education Department, the cohort default rate from 2015 to 2016 decreased for public, private, and proprietary institutions.
-This decline has continued for six consecutive years (US Department of Education, 2019).
+This trend reflects the significant impact of the Fresh Start initiative and administrative flexibilities (US Department of Education, 2025).

 Though the data might be encouraging, there are also speculations that it does not represent the real struggles of students when it comes to repaying their debt.
-Pundits have argued that many colleges manage their default rates by pushing students to go into forbearance (GAO, 2018).
+Pundits have argued that many colleges manage their default rates by pushing students to go into forbearance.

 Designed by